moves-rwth/attestor-examples/bimap/README.md

 Attestor Examples: Bidirectional Map
 ====================================

-This collection of examples covers bidirectional maps that are implemented using two doubly-linked lists of even length.
+This collection of examples covers bidirectional maps that are implemented using two doubly-linked lists of equal length.

 To run the examples execute the following maven statement within this directory: